nkayen/Content-Strategy-and-Communication/case-studies/01-scaling-content.md

 | **Target Audience** | Up to 15.000 Operation and Delivery users globally, and 17- to 30.000 across the division. |
 | **Tools & Frameworks** | Agile/Waterfall; Confluence; Jira; RISE 360; Workday; Eloqua; CRMs; LMS; ITIL, ISO, CIS, SOC, etc. |
 <br>
-I started as a Technical Writer with the objective to create and maintain a centralized knowledge base for processes, platforms, tools, and clarity on the organization's strategy.
+Started as a Technical Writer with the objective to create and maintain a centralized knowledge base for processes, platforms, tools, and clarity on the organization's strategy.
 As our audience grew by the thousands in just a few years, my responsibilities grew to include Release Management and Governance, as well as Learning and Development strategy and development. <br><br>
-I owned the chain from process to training to implementation and maintenance and drove organizational efficiency and clarity by creating and maintaining standardized knowledge, training, and communication systems.
+Owned the chain from process to training to implementation and maintenance and drove organizational efficiency and clarity by creating and maintaining standardized knowledge, training, and communication systems.

 ---